Full width project banner image

 The property manager has various duties while the rental property is occupied.
 These include:

-Routine inspections may be conducted up to every three months, unless otherwise stipulated in the tenancy agreement.
+Routine inspections may be conducted up to every three months.
+A different arrangement may be included in the tenancy agreement.
 The tenant receives an entry notice 7 days prior to the inspection date.
-Inspections cover areas such as:
+Inspections cover areas like:

-- The condition of outdoor areas, if applicable
+• The condition of outdoor areas, like pools.

 Organising maintenance

 Organising maintenance is one of the most laborious responsibilities a landlord can face.
-A professional property manager typically maintains a network of licensed tradespeople and coordinates maintenance in line with safety requirements.
+Spacious locations with outdoor areas to explore can take a lot to upkeep.
+A professional property manager typically partners with licensed tradespeople they know they can trust.
+They make sure that maintenance fits with safety standards.

 Managing arrears and disputes